cyb3rko/android-licenses-library/README.md

 ```

 ## Screenshots

-Only the shown text belongs to the library, the ui and the app belongs to the sample app.
+Only the shown text belongs to the library, the ui is implemented in the sample app to showcase the Spanned objects.

 |<img src=".github/images/v1.1.0/screenshot_1.webp" width="270">|<img src=".github/images/v1.1.0/screenshot_2.webp" width="270">|
 |:---:|:---:|